SnapFrames Guide

 Choose from wood grains and preset patterns, or design your own frame pattern.

-Wood Grains
+Smooth & Wood Grains

 Pattern presets can be edited and saved as new customized patterns by clicking the pencil icon on them.